-&lt;sup>5 The version of this line chanted at Tassajara in 1999 is: "When this day is gone, your life also decreases."

-&lt;sup>6 The version of this line chanted at Tassajara in 1999 is: "Thankfully we recite the ten names of Buddha."

-When we practice the first principle in the monastery, everyone will have complete joy to participate in and to join and-or to see-to see people practicing the first principle which exist forever.
-That is, you know, good example of Sōtō practice.
+When we practice the first principle in the monastery, everyone will have complete joy to participate in and to join-or to see people practicing the first principle which exist forever.
+That is good example of Sōtō practice.
 But if you do not practice our way like a man whose head is on fire, it does not mean so much.
 So we must be completely involved in our practice, and we should always put the first principle first.
-That is, you know, the practice after you have attained enlightenment.
-And even though you have-you haven't attained enlightenment, if you join the practice of the first principle, more and more you don't know when you attain enlightenment.
+That is the practice after you have attained enlightenment.
+And even though you haven't attained enlightenment, if you join the practice of the first principle, more and more you don't know when you attain enlightenment.
 Eventually you will attain enlightenment.
 What is it?
-For a Sōtō priest it is okay, not okay, but it is permissible to enter the monastery without attaining enlightenment.
-Eventually will attain enlightenment.
-The difference between the people who has attained enlightenment and who haven't is whether you realize your hat [is] on your head or not [laughs].
-Sometimes, you know, having his own hat on his head, he will seek for his own hat: "Where is my hat?"
+For a Soto priest it is okay-not okay, but it is permissible to enter the monastery without attaining enlightenment.
+Eventually he will attain enlightenment.
+The difference between the people who has attained enlightenment and who haven't is whether you realize your hat is on your head or not [laughs].
+Sometimes having his own hat on his head, he will seek for his own hat: "Where is my hat?"
 [Laughs.]
-But actually, his-the hat is on his head.
+But actually, the hat is on his head.
+[Suzuki-roshi is probably referring to a story he told on June 12, 1971, about Oka Sōtan as a young monk.
+He was sent into town to buy bean curd for the monks' meal.
+On the way, he was distracted by a poster for a traveling circus.
+His daydreaming was interrupted by the sound of the temple's meal bell, which meant he was very late.
+He dashed into the shop, grabbed the tofu, and headed back toward the temple.
+But he couldn't find his hat, so he ran back to the store and shouted: "Give me!
+Give me!" to the clerk.
+Eventually he made it understood that he was talking about his hat, at which time the clerk said, "Oh, your hat is on your head!
+What is the matter with you?"
+(See SR-71-06-12.)]
 Anyway we have buddha nature.
-But most people do not feel in that way and [are] seeking for buddha nature somewhere else.
+But most people do not feel in that way and are seeking for buddha nature somewhere else.

 Maybe it is like to seek for treasure when you have a lot of jewels and diamonds in each pocket [laughs].
 "I must have some valuable jewels inside, in the pocket."
-But until he knows-he found out-he find out the jewel in his pocket, he may seek for it.
-That is famous, you know, parable.
+But until he knows-he find out the jewel in his pocket, he may seek for it.
+That is famous parable.